PaulCrosTech/paul-cros-PayMyBuddy/README.md

 https://dev.mysql.com/downloads/

 ### Database creation

 Create database schema in MySQL using the file "/src/main/ressources/script/db_schema.sql".

 For testing purposes you can import datas with file "/src/main/ressources/script/db_datas_for_test.sql".
-The default password for all users is : "password".
+The default password for all users is : "Password@1".

 ### Database MPD